schloi/MARVEL/README.md

 ### Pre-loading (the -L parameter)

 Some tools scan the las files sequentially and require both the sequence of the A and B read.
 The A read sequence essentially can be read sequentially from the file containing the sequences.
 But reading the B read induces a random-access pattern, which results in sub-par performance on many (distributed) file systems.
-For the tools which require the B reads, we offer the -L option, often called the pre-loading option.
-When this option is used, we perform an addition sequential scan of the las file, in which we collect the identifiers of all reads that need to be loaded and then load these reads in one sequential pass and caching them in memory.
+For the tools which require the B reads, the -L option is offered, often called the pre-loading option.
+When this option is used, an addition sequential scan of the las file is performed, in which the identifiers of all reads that need to be loaded are collected, then subsequently fetched from the database in one sequential pass and cached in memory.

 ### Stitching